dongshao636738/testgit/README.md

 ```
 I love china
 ```
-## I'm trying to do as everyone here do
+## I'm trying to do like everyone here
 ```
 thank you
 ```